In This Article

 Rectangular intake ports are found on the LS7, L92, and LS3 heads.
 Interchangeability between blocks is available for all LS cylinder heads except the LS7 heads.
 Because of their wider valve layout, the LS7 cylinder heads cannot be used on other LS blocks.

 Unlike the naturally aspirated engine, however, the LS3 heads produced more power under boost.
-The extra power, too, created greater backpressure.
+The extra power, too, created more significant backpressure.
 Boost pressure peaked at 7.6 psi at 7,000 rpm and fell to 6.4 psi at 7,500 rpm.

 How much power can LS3 heads make?